 Since our alternative medicine clinic, Cherubino Health Center, is located in the state of Massachusetts, our practitioners are seeing a growing number of patients that are suffering from Lyme disease in one form or another.
 In a sense, our practitioners are on the front lines when it comes to both acute and chronic Lyme disease.

-Lyme Disease Epidemic
+Lyme and Associated Diseases Epidemic

 According to the Centers for Disease Control (CDC), over 300,000 people are diagnosed with Lyme disease every year in the United States alone.
 This number is 6 times the number of people diagnosed with HIV/AIDS in the same period of time.
 It is also 1.5 times the number of women diagnosed with breast cancer in one year.